Cheryl Sew Hoy: Reclip.It (acquired by Walmart Labs)

 When the daily deal space started consolidating, Sew Hoy shut down CityPockets and pivoted the company to launch Reclip.It in 2012.
 Reclip.It is a personalized list-making app featuring weekly ads and digital coupons from top retail stores like Walmart, Macy's, Walgreens, Target, BestBuy, Home Depot, CVS, etc. Reclip.
 It was selected by InStyle magazine as "2012 Best of the Web," mentioned as the #1 tool to Shop Smarter on Daily Tekk, and also featured on TechCrunch, Huffington Post, Fast Company, USA Today, Xconomy, and Forbes.

 In Spring of 2013, Reclip.It was acquired by Walmart Labs.
-While the sale amount was not disclosed, Sew Hoy was reported by the media to be one of nine self-made women millionaires who are making a difference to the US economy.
 The startup had previously received funding from 500 Startups, Great Oaks Venture Capital and angel investors in Silicon Valley and New York, bringing the total funding to just over $1 million.

 Malaysian Global Innovation and Creativity Centre (MaGIC)

 In April 2014, Sew Hoy was headhunted by the government of Malaysia and appointed CEO of the Malaysian Global Innovation and Creativity Centre (MaGIC), leaving her career in Silicon Valley to return to Malaysia and contribute to her home country.
 MaGIC was given an initial grant of US$21.4 million and was launched by former President Barack Obama and Malaysian's former Prime Minister Najib Razak on 27 April 2014.

-In her time at MaGIC, Sew Hoylaunched programs such as the Malaysia Accelerator Program (MAP), bringing together startups across ASEAN, 500Startups' Distro Dojo, the MaGIC Academy and also inked a three-year partnership with Stanford University and Techstars, where she created immersive programs as a bridge for entrepreneurs in Southeast Asia to be exposed to the Silicon Valley startup ecosystem.
+In her time at MaGIC, Sew Hoy launched programs such as the Malaysia Accelerator Program (MAP), bringing together startups across ASEAN, 500Startups' Distro Dojo, the MaGIC Academy and also inked a three-year partnership with Stanford University and Techstars, where she created immersive programs as a bridge for entrepreneurs in Southeast Asia to be exposed to the Silicon Valley startup ecosystem.

 MaGIC's Board of Directors include Mark Chang (Founder of Jobstreet), Khailee Ng (Managing Partner of 500Startups), Sajith Sivanandan (managing director of Google Malaysia, Vietnam, Philippines and New Emerging Markets), and Tan Sri Jamaludin Ibrahim (Axiata Group CEO and President).

 Sew Hoy announced that she was stepping down from her position at MaGIC in January 2016.